ALDRIN121/Uni-Chat/README.md

-# Firebase Studio
+# Firebase Studio - NextJS Starter

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This is a starter project built with Next.js, designed to be deployed on Firebase Hosting with Cloud Functions.
+It provides a basic structure to help you get started with a full-stack application using Firebase.

+## Getting Started

+1.  **Clone the repository:**